elementary/website/docs/installation.md

 #### Step by Step Written Instructions {#step-by-step}

-1. Open Rufus
+1. Plug in your USB flash drive
-2. Plug in your spare USB flash drive
+2. Open Rufus
-3. Rufus should automatically detect your USB drive; if not, select the correct drive.
+3. Select your USB drive (it should be detected automatically)
-4. Select your downloaded .iso file using the "SELECT" button.
-(Refer to Picture 1)
+4. Click "SELECT" and choose your downloaded .iso file (Refer to Picture 1)
-5. (Recommended) If your computer is from 2012 or newer, select "GPT" under "Partition scheme"
+5. If your computer is from 2012 or newer, select "GPT" under "Partition scheme" (recommended)
-6. Click the "Start" button.
+6. Click "Start"
 7. When prompted, keep the default selection ("ISO image mode") and click "OK".
-The process will begin and may take a minute or two.
-(Refer to Picture 2)
+The process will begin and may take a minute or two (Refer to Picture 2)
-8. Once complete, Rufus will say "READY".
-(Refer to Picture 3)
+8. When complete, the status will show "READY" (Refer to Picture 3)

 Now you're ready to boot from the install drive.